dynamsoft-docs/license-server-docs/about/index.md

 ---
 layout: default-layout
-title: Sample Sub-Folder Index Page
+title: About Dynamsoft License Tracking Docs
-keywords: sample, index page
+keywords: License Tracking, index page
-description: Sample sub-folder index page
+description: This page introduces the docs and the license types involved
-breadcrumbText: Sample Sub-folder
+breadcrumbText: About Dynamsoft License Tracking
 ---

 # About the docs

-These docs aim to help you learn and understand how Dynamsoft tracks License usage.
-Not all Dynamsoft Licenses are trackable, we say that a trackable license is compliant with [Dynamsoft License 2.0]({{site.about}}terms.html#license-2.0).
+These docs aim to help you learn and understand how Dynamsoft License Tracking works.
+Not all Dynamsoft Licenses are trackable, we say that a trackable license is one that isD compliant with [Dynamsoft License 2.0]({{site.about}}terms.html#license-2.0).
 The following are the current trackable licenses.

 > The tracking is done on a per [handshake code]({{site.about}}terms.html#handshake-code) basis.